danlm/Nial-dev/BuildCore/README.md

 1. Ensure that the "build" directory is empty.

-2. Set up CMake to point at the Buildcore/src directory as the src directory and BuildCore/build as the build directory.
+2. If you are using the Cmake GUI set up CMake to point at the Buildcore/src directory as the source directory and BuildCore/build as the build and then generate the contents of the build directory.
+If you are using the command line version of Cmake then do the following

-3. Change into build and execute "make".

    $ cd build
+   $ cmake ../src

+3. Change into build, if you are not already there, and execute "make".

    $ make

    The result will be the executable "nialcore" in the build directory.